openclimatefix/open-source-quartz-solar-forecast/README.md

 * Direct Solar Radiation (W/m2)
 * Diffusive Solar Radiation DHI (W/m2)

 The model was trained and evaluated on 1147 solar panels and tested on 37 independent locations.
 An intensive hyperparameter tuning was performed.
 The model provides a feature importance list.
-A plot with the Mean Absolute Error (MAE) for each panel in the test set is shown in the figure below.
+Different metrics were calculated and analyzed.
+Finally the model was evaluated using the Mean Absolute Error (MAE).
+The MAE over the entire test data is $0.12 kW$, when the night times are excluded the MAE is $0.21kW$.
+A plot with the MAE for each panel in the test set is shown in the figure below.

 ![images/mae_test.png]
 *Mean absolute error for the panels in the test set.*